to measure and see how acuity deteriorates as the stimulus is moved

 See if you can figure out the IV and DV for this experiment.

-Number of Positions: in your groups you will pick both number of positions and where
+Stimulus Position: in your groups you will pick both number of positions and where

 Too few levels will not allow you to know what is going on in your data